Cricket: New Zealand V Australia 1st Test Scoreboard - UrduPoint

 Cricket: New Zealand V Australia 1st Test Scoreboard

-Wellington, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) Scoreboard after New Zealand's first innings on day two of the first Test against Australia on Friday in Wellington:
+Wellington, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) Scoreboard after Australia's first innings on day two of the first Test against New Zealand on Friday:

 Toss: New Zealand